 The first is that the archetype is modelled based on the trajectory of the carving tool.
 This is because the interest is in simulating the gesture of the practitioner.
 Moreover, the trajectory determines the shape of the carved material.
-The second is the stabilisation force that has to be applied to the material so that it remains stable in place and is not pushed away by the carving tool.
+The second is the stabilization force that has to be applied to the material so that it remains stable in place and is not pushed away by the carving tool.

-In the simulation shown in Figure 2.
-Simulation of a carving action., a rigid chisel moves across a piece of material, carving a part of it.
+In the simulation shown in Figure 2, a rigid chisel moves across a piece of material, carving a part of it.
 A straight line is set as the trajectory.